mxochicale/seminars/2020/2020-02-05-research-software-london/readme.md

 The day after this event, on Thursday 6th February, the RSLondonSouthEast 2020 workshop is being held.
 This is for software developers, researchers, academics, systems professionals and anyone with an interest in research software.
 RSLondonSouthEast 2020 is a full-day workshop consisting of talks, discussion and networking opportunities that will take place at The Royal Society in London.
 You can register for RSLondonSouthEast 2020 via Eventbrite.

+# Speakers
+See below twitter handles of the speakers with references to their slides, if available, or others references from their talks.

 ## https://twitter.com/rachaelevelyn
 Inspiring talk with very nice references on how to do open access and reproducible science,